Skip to content

 For the full background, see Neapolitan’s “URLs and view callables”; PowerCRUD uses the same mechanics.

-PowerCRUD layers a few convenient defaults so you can start with zero configuration and progressively override what appears in list, detail, and form views.
+PowerCRUD layers a few convenient defaults so you can start with zero configuration and progressively override what appears in list and detail views.

 List fields